BBM Enterprise SDK is now BlackBerry Spark Communications Platform. Learn more, and download it for free at BlackBerry.com/Spark.

 “The ability to communicate with customers who are engaged with a company’s digital platforms, without sending them to an external channel such as a phone, is increasingly important to businesses…Under CEO John Chen, Waterloo, Ontario-based BlackBerry has been moving away from the device and hardware business and focusing on software, particularly in the area of security.” – The Wall Street Journal

 “BlackBerry’s move puts it in direct competition with the likes of Twilio, which recently went public, and offers a similar platform for businesses.
-But BlackBerry will be hoping to attract customers based on its history in the security space, describing the BBM SDK as having “enterprise-grade” protection.” – CNBC
+But BlackBerry will be hoping to attract customers based on its history in the security space, describing Spark as having “enterprise-grade” protection.” – CNBC

 “Enterprise developers and users will soon have another option for a messaging platform embedded within apps.…For example, a developer could leverage BlackBerry’s BBM Enterprise platform into a ride-sharing app.
 As the driver and passenger exchange messages to arrange pickup, the driver’s status can change to ‘E,’ indicating he or she is en route.
 Then, as the driver arrives, the same status indicator could change to ‘A.” – ZDNet